wojked/hassio-addons/backup-s3/README.md

 # Hassio Addon for Backing up to S3 Bucket

-Add-on for uploading hass.io snapshots to AWS S3.
+Add-on for uploading hass.io backups to AWS S3.

 ## Installation